kevin-qualls/Bengali-AI/index.md

 Having in mind that the diacritics are essentially decorations of the grapheme root, it seems reasonable that an effective neural network should work by first recognizing the root and consequently any extra addition to it.

-We took as a starting point a simple convolutional neural network taken from from Geron's companion notebook to Chapter 14 of Hands-On Machine Learning, which we suitably tuned to our problem.
+We took as a starting point a simple convolutional neural network taken from Geron's companion notebook to Chapter 14 of Hands-On Machine Learning, which we suitably tuned to our problem.

 ```markdown